martabarroso/Paraphrase-generator/README.md

 ## Results

+The paraphrases generated with the Speech system seem to be useful as data augmenation.
+Notice how our proposed intrinsic metric, Jaccard-Embedding Factor, seems to be related with the actual performance in the extrinsic evaluation.

 ### Intrinsic evaluation

 We defined our metric, Jaccard-Embedding Factor, as: jaccard_distance * cos_sim_sentencebert.
 Good paraphrases maximize this metric.
 Apart from this metric, we collect other metrics.